marcwingduck/solarlunarmap/README.md

 ## Cross-compile project files

-Size of scripts seem to large, so modules need to be cross-compiled:
+Size of scripts seem too large, so modules need to be cross-compiled:

 ```
 /path/to/mpy-cross/mpy-cross module.py